replicatedhq/help-center/content/docs/swarm/customer-installations/supported-operating-systems.md

 {{< linked_headline "Swarm and RHEL 6.x / CentOS 6.x" >}}

 Replicated on Swarm is unsupported on operating systems that depend on Linux 2.x series kernels, such as Red Hat Enterprise Linux 6.5 or CentOS 6.5.
-To use these operating systems, consider using the [Replicated Scheduler](/guides/native-scheduler), which has a wider range of Docker version and operating system support.